Jeff Broudy: My Family Got Scammed

 “It will never happen to me.”
 “I’m too smart.
 “I know all the tricks.”
 My family thinks this way about hackers and car salesmen.
-Unfortunately, they are wrong.
+Unfortunately, they are wrong, and unfortunately my my family got scammed.
 At PCIHIPAA, we work every day to help educate and protect dental and medical offices.
 We work closely with Office Managers, IT Providers, emergency and incident response teams, cyber insurance professionals, and other cyber- security first responders.
 The bottom line is I see more cyber – crime than my family does.
 Maybe it’s my fault they are under attack?
 It’s definitely my fault I didn’t make sure they were more aware and prepared for today’s risks and vulnerabilities.
-I’ve decided to share their experiences to help protect you, your business, and your families.
+I’ve decided to share their expierences to help protect you, your business, and your families.

 According to ID Agent, there is a cyber- attack every 20 seconds.
 That’s almost as often as my son views Tik-Tok.
 Most of these attacks are executed by organized crime gangs.
-And with COVID-19, people are working from home and much more susceptible to scams.
+And with COVID-19, people are working from home and much more susceptible for your family to get scammed.

 Here’s what’s happened in just the past 30 days:

 My In-Laws checked their bank account and noticed a $10,000 fraudulent withdraw.
 Not $10, but $10,000!
 What?
 Did someone steal their identity?
 Did someone hack into their online banking?
 How can this happen?
 The answer is we don’t really know for sure.
 Luckily, the bank restored their balance and they opened up a new account.
 However, the new account also got hacked.
 They noticed two small deposits of $.01 and $.03.
 Beware that unidentifiable small deposits are signs of account access.
 The hackers were waiting for money to be deposited.
 Someone obviously stole their bank information, but they can’t identify how.
 It could have been through e-mail or some other phishing scam.
 Who knows?
 They still can be nesting in their computer.